jakobzhao/geog4572/labs/lab03/readme.md

 ### 2.2 Assign a style class to each company

-Next, we will assign a style class to each company.
-We have nine different wireless companies, such as New Cingular, Verizon, Cello, Salem Cellular, etc.  We number the company name from 0 to 8, and then assign the style class (from `marker-color-1` to `marker-color-9`) to markers.
+Next, we will assign a style class to each type of cell tower company.
+The nine wireless companies are `New Cingular`, `Verizon`, `Cello`, `Salem Cellular`, etc.  We number the company name from 0 to 8, and then assign the style class (from `marker-color-1` to `marker-color-9`) to markers.
 If the value of `feature.property.company` is equal to "New Cingular", we set `marker-color-1` class to it, and so on so forth.

-Here we use`If..
-Else` statements.
-To do this, we can put a conditional statement to see if the `feature.property.company` is equal to a specific company name.
-If it equals, we set the id value, and if not, the else statement will run, setting other id value.
+Here we use `If..
+Else` statement.
+To do this, we can put a conditional statement to see whether the value of the `feature.property.company` variable is equal to a specific company name.
+If it equals, we determine its id value, and if not, the else statement will run, setting other id value.
 Below is the code snippet.

 ```javascript
 function (feature, latlng) {